Do I need a visa?

 - Ancestry Visa – If you are a Commonwealth citizen, or if one of your grandparents was a British national, you can apply for this permit

-The above visas are some of the options available to those looking to join their family in Britain.
-It is important to note that, with each visa, you must meet the relevant requirements in order to qualify.
+The above visas are some of the options available to those looking to join their family in the UK.
+It is important to note that, with each of the UK visas, you must meet the relevant requirements in order to qualify.

 Another route available to those looking to join their family in the UK is the EEA Family Permit.
 While this is not technically a UK visa, it is ideal for those who live outside of the EEA (European Economic Area) and wish to join their family within six months of their application submission.